salkuadrat/slide_drawer/README.md

 ## Example Project

-You can see `example` folder directly to learn the many ways you can use SlideDrawer in your app.
+You can see the `example` folder to learn many different ways you can use SlideDrawer in your app.

 ## How To Use

-As usual, you need to import SliderDrawer package:
+As usual, you need to import the package package.

 ```
 import 'package:slide_drawer/slide_drawer.dart';